 We have classic 60s shoes with t-straps, 60s lace-up shoes or 60s lace-up boots from Nordic Shoepeople.

 See all our 60s dresses and clothes in our store in Copenhagen.

 You can look here at our webshop and see what we offer of 60s dresses and other 60s clothing.
 If you have the opportunity to drop by our store in Copenhagen, we would recommend this.
 We will be happy to welcome you and give you guidance and tips the absolutely perfect 60s dress or other 60s clothing.

 Of course, we also offer a good selection of 40s dresses and clothes in both the store and here on the webshop.
 Look at this.

 Of course, we also offer a good selection of 50s dresses and clothes in both the store and here on the webshop.
 Look at this.

 Do you have any questions regarding our 60s dresses?

-At Mondo Kaos, our first priority is always happy customers.
-If you have any questions, whether our range of 60s dresses or other 60s clothes, please do not hesitate to contact us.
-You can meet us every weekday on 60 95 11 36 in the period 10: 00-18: 00 - however, on busy days it can be difficult for us to answer the phone, as we are usually busy taking care of the customers who visit us in the store.
-Therefore, it will be an advantage to write your question to firstname.lastname@example.org where we strive to answer within a weekday.
+With Mondo Kaos our first priority is always happy customers.
+So if you have any questions, whatsoever, about our range of 60s dresses or other 60s clothing, please do not hesitate to contact us.
+You can reach us all weekdays on 60 95 11 36 between 10:00 and 18:00 - however, on busy days it may be difficult for us to answer the phone, as we are usually busy taking care of the customers who visit us in the store.
+Therefore, it would be advantageous to write your question to firstname.lastname@example.org, where we endeavor to respond within one working day.